Cherreads

 [Rank F+ → Rank E-]

 He dismissed the screen.
-Her magic ran on a brutal physical cost, but the downtime was paying dividends.
-They were adapting.
+Her magic ran on a brutal physical cost, but the downtime paid dividends.

 He looked toward the center of the camp.
 The older, dark-haired woman from the mercenary cage was organizing, rationing, and settling the space with fierce, unquestioned authority.

 As Will watched her direct Tyson to move a heavy crate, a faint, shimmering gold prompt flickered at the edge of his vision.
-It didn't have the jagged, ink-wash glitch of his Luck stat; it felt stable, heavy, and distinct.
+It felt stable, heavy, and distinct.

 [Warlord Authority recognized.
 Class Evolution Tease: Locked - Sovereign Commander]

-A camp is only as strong as the women who hold the center of it, Khan's voice rumbled in Will's chest.
+A camp is only as strong as the women who hold the center of it, Khan's voice rumbled across the synaptic bridge.
 Give that one authority over the supplies, boy.
 She already claimed it anyway.

 Will shifted his gaze toward the entrance.
-Francis Tyson and Don were standing their first watch at the rock-fold, keeping their eyes on the shadows.
-Near the edge of the firelight, Maddie was meticulously wiping mud from her new broadsword, her flat, evaluating eyes scanning the perimeter.
+Francis Tyson and Don stood their first watch at the rock-fold, keeping their eyes on the shadows.
+Near the edge of the firelight, Maddie meticulously wiped mud from her new broadsword.
+Her flat, evaluating eyes scanned the perimeter.

 Allison had moved to sit beside her.
-Maddie was hacking at a stubborn mineral deposit with her scavenged blade.
+Maddie hacked at a stubborn mineral deposit with her scavenged blade.
 Allison leaned in to murmur something near Maddie's ear.
-Maddie let out a short, sharp bark of a laugh — the kind of laugh that sounded like a shared dorm room at 2:00 AM, completely untouched by the apocalypse.
+Maddie let out a short, sharp bark of a laugh.
+It sounded like a shared dorm room at two in the morning, completely untouched by the apocalypse.

 "You're still doing it," Allison murmured, her voice carrying an older ease.
 "Over-extending the shoulder.
 Just like senior year."

-"Hardwood floors didn't have a 90% death rate, Al," Maddie shot back, but her posture shifted immediately, adjusting to Allison's critique with a level of trust she didn't show anyone else.
+"Hardwood floors didn't have a ninety percent death rate, Al," Maddie shot back.
+Her posture shifted immediately, adjusting to Allison's critique with a level of trust she reserved for no one else.

 "Water's boiling," the older woman called out quietly.

 The group gravitated toward the central stone slab.
-Will started handing out the heavy foil packets they'd pulled from the mercenary cache.
-Up close in the firelight, he took a moment to really look at the branding stamped on the gear.
-It was a bleak, minimalist box with a vertical bar missing from the center — alternating across the supplies, a black box with a white bar on the medical kits, a white box with a black bar on the rations.
-Incredibly corporate, sterile, and entirely wrong for a world that had been dead for a hundred millennia.
+Will started handing out the heavy foil packets they had pulled from the mercenary cache.
+Up close in the firelight, he examined the branding stamped on the gear.
+It was a bleak, minimalist box with a vertical bar missing from the center.
+The pattern alternated across the supplies.
+A black box with a white bar marked the medical kits.
+A white box with a black bar marked the rations.
+It was incredibly corporate, sterile, and entirely wrong for a world that had been dead for a hundred millennia.

 [Item: P.A.C.I.F.I.C.
 Tier-2 Field Ration]